forfreenames/register/README.md

 # {name}.youown.zone.id domain
-{name}.youown.zone.id domain To obtain it, follow these steps:
+# {name}.youown.zone.id domain To obtain it, follow these steps:

-1. Fork this repository
-2. Create a domains/[name].json file and put the following inside it:
-3. There will be a domain, [name].youown.zone.id, then the primary CNAME will be ....., the secondary A record will be ....., and so on, a redirection, we'll handle it.
-4. Then open a pull request.
+1. Go to forfreenames.zone.id/steps
+2. Follow the steps.

 # ONLY A AND CNAME AND AAAA AND TXT AND MX Registration is supported.